The taxes payable on registration of a new or second-hand vehicle have increased this year.

 A pollution tax is payable on the purchase of a new or second-hand vehicle registered since 2004 where the CO₂ emissions or power output exceeds a minimum threshold.

-The écotaxe additionnelle (or malus) payable on the purchase of a new vehicle originating from Europe depends on the level of CO₂ emissions.
+The écotaxe additionnelle (or malus) payable on the purchase of a new vehicle originating from within Europe depends on the level of CO₂ emissions.

 The rates are on a scale from 120 CO₂/km to 185+ CO₂/km, with the tax increasing by €100 to €200 for each gram per kilometre.
 The following table shows a selection of the rates payable.